-Under the North Urtabulak PEC, TPU has an ongoing work program in place and completed a radial drilling program in November 2010.
-Additionally, the Company drilled a new development well (NUR116) in the northwest salt zone of the field, and a horizontal development well (NUR96H2) in the most prolific part of the field which was completed and put on production in February 2011.
-The Company has also completed construction of a full field dynamic reservoir model using available data and data gathered by TPU.
+Under the North Urtabulak PEC, TPU has an ongoing work programme in place and completed a radial drilling programme in November 2010.
+Additionally, the Company drilled a new development well (NUR116) in the northwest salt zone of the field, and a horizontal development well (NUR96H2), which was completed and put on production in February 2011.
+The Company has also completed construction and interpretation of a full field dynamic reservoir model using available data and data gathered by TPU.
 This model has formed the basis of future plans for the field, giving information to optimise overall field development and to establish what oil may remain to be recovered.
 Specific areas to be studied include future development well drilling, optimisation of artificial lift, reservoir pressure maintenance, water shut off using mechanical and polymer techniques and further radial sidetracks.
-Recently the Company has started the process to import jet-pumping equipment in order to evaluate its suitability to the Jurassic carbonate reservoirs present in Uzbekistan and optimise production at North Urtabulak, results are expected in the June 2011.
+In March 2011, the Company started the process to import jet-pumping equipment in order to evaluate its suitability to the Jurassic carbonate reservoirs present in Uzbekistan and optimise production at North Urtabulak.
+The initial results of the jet pump trial on the North Urtabulak oilfield were successful with oil rates on the two test wells increasing by some 20%.
+Further work is now underway to ascertain the economics of extending the use of jet pumps on the field (and potentially on any new fields the Company is successful in contracting) which should have a positive impact on oil production levels from the field.